 Differently, a strategic plan is more like a roadmap dealing with the “how” and “when”.
 It shows how to achieve your business goals with clear directives and proposes a very specific action plan with task distribution, strict timelines and KPIs.

 Business plans are prepared for external audiences to introduce your business and show how it operates in a systematic way.
 You will probably need a business plan when you apply for business financing.
 If you were to sit down with a potential partner, investor or banker, this document contains the answers to the key questions they are bound to ask.
 It is also a good idea to have a well-drafted business plan if you are starting a new business and want to keep focused.

 Strategic plans, on the other hand, are internal tools prepared for you and your team.
-It provides clear roadmap of what to do next to achieve your goals and metrics to measure success.
+It provides a clear roadmap of what to do next to achieve your goals and metrics to measure success.
 You will need one to effectively address your specific business goals and achieve them in an efficient way.

 Strategic plans are more dynamic documents that have shorter terms as they draw a roadmap for specific business objectives.
 They should be revisited more frequently and revised and adjusted whenever necessary.
 You can have a 12-month strategic plan that you review monthly and quarterly to ensure that you’ll reach your goals.

 Although there are some common sections in business and strategic plans, their structure and key components are quite different as laid out above in the definitions.
 They employ different analysis and evaluation tools to serve best within scopes.

 Bottomline, a business plan and a strategic plan are both particularly useful means and necessary documents for your business success.
 Their similarity may cause a great deal of confusion; however, it is important to know their differences and what each is used for, and, of course, make sure that you use them as tools for success!

 Contact us if you need professional help to develop a business plan or a strategic plan to guide you towards business success or book a free consulting session to discuss your specific business needs.